dfinity/portal/docs/developer-docs/agents/javascript-intro.md

 ```

 Unlike our `did.d.ts` declarations, this `idlFactory` needs to be available during runtime.
-The `idlFactory` gets loaded by an [actor](https://agent-js.icp.host/agent/interfaces/Actor.html) interface, which is what will handle structuring the network calls according to ICP API and the provided candid spec.
+The `idlFactory` gets loaded by an [actor](https://agent-js.icp.host/agent/interfaces/Actor.html) interface, which is what will handle structuring the network calls according to the ICP API and the provided candid spec.

 This factory again represents a service with a `greet` method, and the same arguments as before.
 You may notice, however, that the `IDL.Func` has a third argument, which here is an empty array.
 That represents any additional annotations the function may be tagged with, which most commonly will be `"query"`.